h15200/notes/system-design.md

     super low-latency applications
 - ACID compliant. data is structured and unchanging, strong consistency
 - A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.
+- `serializability` is another term to describe the ACID properties. each read/write is ordered and transactional. usually done via `2 phase locking`

 - sql systems use `write-ahead logs` to keep track of all modofications in disk before changing the table.
 This allows for full recovery after power outages